-Self-Quarantine Directive from Campus
+Self-Quarantine Guidance from Campus after Travel

 - Read ALL Self-Quarantine Measures - click to expand

 - Stay in your residence as much as possible for the designated amount of time.
 You should only leave your residence if absolutely necessary to get medical care, testing, food or other supplies.
 If you need to go out, please wear a face covering, stay 6 feet from others, and wash or sanitize your hands frequently.
 Residents on a meal plan can continue to get meals to-go at the Dining Commons.

 Separate yourself from others in your home (unless they are also in quarantine and have no symptoms) and use a separate bathroom, if possible.
 Students living in the residence halls should only use their assigned bathroom.

 Reduce (or eliminate) indoor interactions with others.
 If you must be in a shared space, wear face covering, maintain physical distance and open windows, when possible.

 Wear a face covering when around others.

 Stay at least 6 feet away from other people, especially those in high-risk groups.